 Snakes, ferrets, cats, apes, and birds were kept as pets

-More unusually, snakes were also kept as pets in the belief that they kept mice and rat numbers down.
+More unusual was that snakes were also kept as pets in the belief that they kept mice and rat numbers down.
 Ferrets were also kept for pest control.

-Although cats were worshiped and prized in ancient Egypt, There are few records of cats in ancient Greek writings.
+Although cats were worshiped and prized in ancient Egypt, There are few records of cats in ancient Greek writing.

-Yet, the existence of the Aegean cat, a native Greek feline breed, may be evidence that the ancient Greeks kept cats as pets.
+Yet, the existence of the Aegean cat, a native Greek feline breed, may be evidence that the ancient Greeks kept cats as pets, as well.

 It is thought to be one of the oldest domesticated breeds in the world.